Feminism: Mid-20th century

 The Feminine Mystique (1963) by Betty Friedan and The Female Eunuch (1970) by Germaine Greer are considered landmark texts in second-wave feminism.

 Second-wave feminists see women's cultural and political inequalities as inextricably linked and encourage women to understand aspects of their personal lives as deeply politicized and as reflecting sexist power structures.
 The feminist activist and author Carol Hanisch coined the slogan "The Personal is Political", which became synonymous with the second wave.

 Second- and third-wave feminism in China has been characterized by a reexamination of women's roles during the communist revolution and other reform movements, and new discussions about whether women's equality has actually been fully achieved.

 In 1956, President Gamal Abdel Nasser of Egypt initiated "state feminism", which outlawed discrimination based on gender and granted women's suffrage, but also blocked political activism by feminist leaders.
 During Sadat's presidency, his wife, Jehan Sadat, publicly advocated further women's rights, though Egyptian policy and society began to move away from women's equality with the new Islamist movement and growing conservatism.
 However, some activists proposed a new feminist movement, Islamic feminism, which argues for women's equality within an Islamic framework.
+In 1963, Mohammad Reza Shah announced a series of reforms under the title of 'White Revolution'.
+A major part of these reforms was giving Iranian women the right to vote and be elected in political institutions.
+This was significant in Iran and placed it well ahead of its neighbours in the Persian Gulf.

 In Latin America, revolutions brought changes in women's status in countries such as Nicaragua, where feminist ideology during the Sandinista Revolution aided women's quality of life but fell short of achieving a social and ideological change.

 In 1963, Betty Friedan's book The Feminine Mystique helped voice the discontent that American women felt.
 The book is widely credited with sparking the beginning of second-wave feminism in the United States.
 Within ten years, women made up over half the First World workforce.
 In 1970, Australian writer Germaine Greer published The Female Eunuch, which became a worldwide bestseller, reportedly driving up divorce rates.